ericclack/pygamezero_candy/doc/part2.rst

 Debugging
 ---------

 Testing is only half the story.
-Once we have a list of errors we need to work out the cause of each error and figure out the best way of fixing them.
-So let's investigate each bug.
+Once we have a list of errors we need to work out the cause of each error and figure out the best way of fixing each one.
+So let's do this...

 *You could just skip this section and look at the fixed code in the next part of this tutorial but that would be cheating!*